valtech-sd/rule-harvester/README.md

 ## Roadmap

-- Add a more flexible NACK with Re-Publish to the Core AMQP Input.
+- (high priority) Add a more flexible NACK with Re-Publish to the Core AMQP Input.
 See TODO in **amqp-input.ts**.
-- Consider JSON5 for rules and corpus.
+- (low priority) Consider JSON5 for rules and corpus.

 ## License